wasmerio/wasmer-edge-support/README.md

   If you have questions, want to start a general discussion, or suggest new features, please create a [new discussion](https://github.com/wasmerio/wasmer-edge-support/discussions/new?category=q-a) in this repository.

 * **Private support**:<br>
-To get private support for topics that are not suitable for a public issue, you can [join the Wasmer Discord](https://discord.gg/qBTfsNP7N8).
+To get private support for topics that are not suitable for a public issue, you can [join the Wasmer Discord](https://discord.gg/qBTfsNP7N8). <br/>
-Note: this is a temporary support channel, only available during the private testing phase of Wasmer Edge.
+**Note:** this is a temporary support channel, only available during the private testing phase of Wasmer Edge.
 A more suitable venue for private support will be provided in the future.

 * **Community chat**:<br>